Bear Hibernation…

 Do Bears Sleep?
 Here in Atlantic Canada, wild bears don’t sleep all winter.

-Those warm wet winds off the ocean will often melt snow, add a few springlike days between days of freezing weather.
+Those warm wet winds off the ocean will often melt snow, add a few spring-like days between days of freezing weather.

-And a bear or two will crawl out of its den and wander and snuff around the wooodlands looking for a midwinter snack.
+And a bear or two will crawl out of its den and wander and snuff around the woodlands looking for a midwinter snack.
 We’ve even seen the occasional bear sniffing around our old apple trees…

 Not the same in other places.